High School Lessons

 Module 4: Life Stages

 Students will review the stages of their financial life and the potential impact certain actions can have on their life.
-Students will also reflect on their current spending habits to see if those habits align with the goals they have for their futures..
+Students will also reflect on their current spending habits to see if those habits align with the goals they have for the future.

 Module 5: Employee Benefits

 Students will learn how to evaluate a job based on all the benefits of the job offer.
-Students will also think about what preferences are most important when looking for a job, some of which may not be paid benefits but instead benefits of location or hours.
+Students will also think about which preferences are most important when looking for a job, like location or hours.

 Module 6: Take Home Pay

 Students will understand the parts of their paycheck and why the amount they earn is not the amount they get to keep.
 Net Pay and Gross Pay will be key components of the lesson.